 The skill gap is widening.

-One of the biggest talent related challenges that organizations face today is acquiring talent that possess the right skill set that the job role demands.
-With the advent of AI, machine learning, IoT and deep consumer analytics driven business strategies, its not surprising that the talent is finding it difficult to keep up with the new technologies that businesses are imbibing.
+One of the biggest talent-related challenges that organizations face today is acquiring talent that possesses the right skill set that the job role demands.
+With the advent of AI, machine learning, IoT, and deep consumer analytics-driven business strategies, it's not surprising that the talent is finding it difficult to keep up with the new technologies that businesses are imbibing.